Top Survival Knife Beatdown – Hands On Testing

 The Mountaineer's leather sheath sits low and is a comfortable carry.

-A close-up of the Condor Mountaineer Trail Spur Wingman survival knife in its leather sheath on a person’s hip.
+A close-up of the Condor Mountaineer Trail Wingman survival knife in its leather sheath on a person’s hip.

 The handle of the Condor Mountaineer is surprisingly comfortable and grippy for a smaller fixed blade.
 The textured Micarta slabs offer plenty of friction and no hot spots.